 The confirmation process only applies to Federal and Federal Pass-Through sponsored projects.
 All other non-federally sponsored awards will generate project statements, but those statements will automatically be approved and change to an auto-approved status in EConfirm at the beginning of the confirmation period.
 These auto-approved statements will not appear on your Work List during that period.

-When the confirmation period begins, you will receive a system-generated email notifying you that your project statements are ready for confirmation.
-Your Primary Effort Coordinator will be copied on each email.
+When the confirmation period begins, the confirmer PI will receive a system-generated email notifying them that their project statements are ready for confirmation.
+The departments Primary Effort Coordinator will be copied on each email.

 You will click the project name hyperlink to navigate to the project statement in EConfirm.